|

 The quality is surprisingly nice for the money ($700 or so), with exceptional valves.
 They play well, and have good intonation.
 This is as close as you will get to a Benge pocket trumpet, for a good deal less money.

 Yet, at least on this particular Max, the main tuning slide needs to be pulled almost all the way out to reach A=440 – very puzzling.
-The only other drawback is that it is very difficult to hold, even as pocket horns go.
+This was verified with a variety of mouthpieces.
+The only other drawback is that it is difficult to hold for some players.

 Note the unique polycarbonite mouthpice!